 For this project, we transformed an outdated bathroom into one with a beautifully designed modern spa look.
 To start with, we tore out that old tub, toilet, and vanity.
 A walk-in shower was framed instead of a tub.
 However, the walk-in shower was constructed in a different part of the bathroom, which meant that we had to redo all of the plumbing.
 A spa-style linen closest was framed in the place where the original tub existed.
 For the walk-in shower, pebbled tiles were laid to the floor with rubber lining around them.
 Well-crafted wood designed porcelain tiles were added to the shower walls and ceiling.
 You can see in the photos that we also constructed a large, spa-style bench.
 To really give it that spa feel, this walk-in shower also functions as a steam room.
 Imagine having your own personal steam room in the comfort of your own home.

 If you own a condo, remodeling the bathroom is something to consider.
 The bathroom is not only an essential part of the home, but it can also be a place of comfort and relaxation.
-Each year, thousands of homeowners choose to remodel their bathrooms.
-123 Remodeling experts specialize in bathroom remodeling and renovation.
+Each year, thousands of homeowners choose to remodel their bathrooms and 123 Remodeling experts can help you with that.